 Which pass to buy?

-Before you jump into choosing your pass, you should know that there are two types of cards: those that you pay per day (and therefore you have unlimited access to all the attractions you can visit during those days) or those that you pay for the number of attractions you want to visit (the most efficient if you already have a set itinerary and know what you want to see on your trip).
-In my article about the best New York tourist cards we help you to choose the right one for you.
+Before you start choosing your pass, you should know that there are two types of passes: those that you pay per day (and therefore you have a free bar to enter all the attractions you can during those days) or those that you pay for the number of attractions you want to visit (the most efficient if you already know what you want to see on your trip).
+In my article on the best New York tourist cards we help you choose the most suitable one for you.